-- The following clothing shall not be worn: - Clothing patches, clothing accessories (including jewelry, on the body or clothing that could be injurious to the wearer or others), notebooks with words or illustrations that portray obscene, lewd, pornographic, illegal drugs, alcohol, tobacco, or immoral representations are prohibited. - Fishnet clothing, pajama pants, conspicuously thin or tight garments, short shorts, skort culottes and short dresses/skirts/shorts/culottes/skirts must be below extended fingertip length when arms are down at their sides (fully extended).

-- Undergarments will not be visible. - Tube tops, halter-tops, tank tops (must be 3 fingers wide), bare midriffs or exposed cleavage are NOT allowed. - Wearing sunglasses, coats, hats, or hoods in classrooms and hallways are NOT permitted. - Mutilated clothing (no holes in clothing using the fingertip rule). - Temporary and/or permanent tattoos with words or illustrations that portray obscene, lewd, pornographic, illegal drugs, alcohol, tobacco, or immoral representations are prohibited and will be required to be covered. - Ornaments worn for body piercing must be of a size and shape that is not a danger to oneself or others and may not be a lewd or obscene nature. - Proper footwear must be worn at all times (no slippers). - Any clothing or accessories that poses a safety concern and/or distraction to the education process.
+- The following clothing shall not be worn: - Clothing patches, clothing accessories (including jewelry, on the body or clothing that could be injurious to the wearer or others), notebooks with words or illustrations that portray obscene, lewd, pornographic, illegal drugs, alcohol, tobacco, or immoral representations are prohibited. - Fishnet clothing, pajama pants, conspicuously thin or tight garments, short shorts, and short dresses/skirts/shorts/skirts must be at least two inches below extended fingertip length. - o Undergarments will not be visible. - Tube tops, halter-tops, tank tops, bare midriffs or exposed cleavage are NOT allowed. - Wearing sunglasses, coats, hats, or hoods in classrooms and hallways are NOT permitted. - Mutilated clothing (no holes in clothing using the fingertip rule). - Temporary and/or permanent tattoos with words or illustrations that portray obscene, lewd, pornographic, illegal drugs, alcohol, tobacco, or immoral representations are prohibited and will be required to be covered. - Pajama tops or bottoms are not allowed unless an explanation notice is sent home by the school for a class/school activity.
+In that case, the pajamas must follow the above description. - Ornaments worn for body piercing must be of a size and shape that is not a danger to oneself or others and may not be a lewd or obscene nature. - Proper footwear for daily activities must be worn at all times (no slippers or flip-flops).
+Students are expected to wear tennis shoes to PE. - Any clothing or accessories that poses a safety concern and/or distraction to the education process.